justin830827/Overlapping-Community-Detection/README.md

 # Graph Data Mining

-This project 2 is to implement the alogrithm discussed in Paper 1, Efficient Identification of Overlapping Communities.
+This project 2 is to implement the algorithm discussed in Paper 1, Efficient Identification of Overlapping Communities.

 ## Environment to test the script
 This project has been tested on `CSC591_ADBI_v3` VCL environment.